abhinaikds/NLPProject_using_Tkinter/README.md

-This is a sentiment analysis project using tkinder library with Rapid API
+This is a sentiment analysis project using tkinter library with Rapid API